 You may choose to take some form of pain medication one hour prior to your suture removal appointment to minimize tenderness.
 If you are a patient for whom Antibiotic Pre-Medication is required, take the prescribed antibiotics 1 hour prior to your suture removal appointment.

-If for any reason you feel that you are having any complications associated with the surgical procedure that you had completed today, please do not hesitate to call me at Bel Air Office Phone Number 410-569-8567.
+If for any reason you feel that you are having any complications associated with the surgical procedure that you had completed today, please do not hesitate to call me at Leo V Trail JR., D.D.S, M.S, P.A Phone Number 410-569-8567.